bjoernsteffens/capstone_science/03 Presentation/WordPredictorPresentation.md

 Considering the file size and lookup time of loading all matched entries (1) or simply only the top 5 (2) we can tune memory and performance of the implementation.
 Devices with more memory we can prepare larger ngram files and get more accurate predictions.

+<p style="font-size: 24px">Note: Loading the CSV files used to prototype the application implementation could further be redused by using RDS format.
+Loading the 3 RDS files, with each containing 500K ngrams, took less than a second on a local computer.
+Loading the same amount of data with CSV format took well over a minute.</p>

 5. Prototype Resources
 ========================================================